jimkc/Leetcode-Notes/Medium/Stack/Exclusive-Time-of-Functions.md

                 start_func, start_time, not_contain = stack.pop() # Previous func must be the same as end
                 duration = time - start_time + 1 - not_contain # not contain means the time not belong to this func
                 ans[func] += duration

+                # the below process adds a the time that the pop function runs to not_contain
+                # so that we dont add the inner recursive function to the exclusive time of the
+                # outer function
                 if stack:
                     stack[-1][-1] += time - start_time + 1 # These time belongs to other func